-We use certified organic cotton, hemp, recycled plastic, and bamboo to create all of our products.
+We use certified organic cotton, hemp, recycled plastic, or bamboo to create our products.

 Out of the several environmentally conscious fabrics, hemp is the most sustainable fiber.
 It uses 1/20th of the water necessary to grow cotton.
 It also grows twice as fast as cotton, grows closer together for a larger yield, and requires less pre processing before production.
 Hemp has been used for over 12,000 years to make paper, rope, food and textiles.
 As a fabric, Hemp is ideal.
 It drys fast, and is both hypoallergenic and anti-bacterial!
 It is less susceptible to damages caused by chemicals, sunlight, mold and salt water.
 Which is why during the Colonial times, hemp was a required crop that was grown to produce the canvas for the sails of sail boats as well as ropes.
 We use hemp as much as possible, however due to Hemp still being illegal to grow in the U.S. most of our products are made using organic cotton.
 The most amazing thing about Hemp fabric is that it is just one of the over 25,000 different documented uses and products that can be made from the Cannabis plant. check out this cool link for more HEMP FACTS .